DAD609/DAD609/README.md

-### Hi there 👋

-One thing is required for great friendship - an ability to live without it.
+### One thing is required for great friendship - an ability to live without it.

 <img src= "https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSVCfknJvEhG855EdQeyQL9dzlK4cteOf4u3lkDlRW67mcPq0A9vsmqkAGe-zm27EnrhnY&usqp=CAU">